jesper-sk/ewiser/README.md

 # EWISER Fork
 This repository is a fork of the [EWISER](https://github.com/SapienzaNLP/ewiser) repository.
 The original README is below.
 The installation guide from the original README has been updated to reflect the changes made to the original repository.

+> Note that this fork repository is intended to be used within the context of my Master's thesis repository [msc-thesis-ai-imp](https://github.com/jesper-sk/msc-thesis-ai-imp).
+The changes made to this repository are not intended to be used outside of this context.

 ## Changes
 - In progress